tetratelabs/istio-0to60/docs/ingress.md

 ??? tip "A small investment"

-    Inevitably at some point our session will end, or we'll open a new terminal and the above variable will be out of scope.
+    When the cloud shell connection is severed, or when openeing a new terminal tab, `$GATEWAY_IP` will no longer be in scope.

-    We will be referencing `$GATEWAY_IP` in susequent labs.

     Ensure `GATEWAY_IP` is set each time we start a new shell: